GuilhermeBarbosa2002/Price-Car-Prediction/README.md

 # Car Price Estimation using Machine Learning | Regression + Classification Models
-This repository contains the code and documentation for a project undertaken as part of the Machine Learning for Enterprise Systems course.
+This repository contains the code and documentation for a Machine Learning project.
 The project's primary goal is to develop a predictive model for estimating car prices based on specific features.

 #### Dataset: https://www.kaggle.com/datasets/taeefnajib/used-car-price-prediction-dataset